chandan-qchem/readdocs/source/tutorials/tutorial-1.rst

 My name is Chandan Kumar.

+And checking a new git commit in feature B.